Nashville Domestic Violence Lawyer

 - Not be treated equally in child custody and visitation decisions made in Family Court

 The courts take domestic violence charges seriously, and you should, too.
 Your only chance of avoiding a conviction and maximum penalties is to have a skilled lawyer mount a robust defense on your behalf.
-At May McKinney, we are dedicated to preserving our clients’ rights and interests, no matter the charge or the circumstances surrounding their cases.
+At May McKinney, our Nashville domestic violence lawyers are dedicated to preserving our client's rights and interests, no matter the charge or the circumstances surrounding their cases.
 With nearly 80 years of collective legal experience, we are positioned to deliver strategic, competent criminal defense counsel.